nebulaa/christmas-challenge-2024/README.md

 ```

 In a production environment, we should use a valid SSL certificate for HTTPS support.
-The use of a reverse proxy like Nginx or application gateways like AWS ALB or Azure Application Gateway can be used to terminate SSL connections.
+Alternatively, a reverse proxy like Nginx or cloud-based solutions like AWS Application Load Balancer (ALB) or Azure Application Gateway can be used to terminate SSL connections.

 ## TO-DO

-In production, the following features should be implemented:

-- The database data will be stored in a secure location and the data will be encrypted at rest.
+- The SQLite database can be stored in a secure location where the data will be encrypted at rest.

-- The fernet key would be stored securely like AWS Key Management Service (AWS KMS) or Azure Key Vault and retrieved from the key vault at runtime using API calls.
+- The fernet key could be stored securely in a cloud solution like AWS Key Management Service (AWS KMS) or Azure Key Vault and retrieved at runtime using API calls.

+- Improve authentication and authorization mechanisms.
+Add support to allow users to create and manage their own accounts.

+- Allow users to delete their own files.

 ## Preview Images